elanetto/elanetto.github.io/README.md

 It was a fun project.

 ## Learning Points & self assesment
 Looking back at this project now, from the lens of a FrontEnd student in 2024, I am a bit appauled by the CSS.
-It could definately look better! haha
+It could definitely look better!
 At the same time, I am very proud of this project.
 Especially the JavaScript part.

 ## Contact